OleMussmann/ole.mn/content/posts/2025-10-file_inclusion/index.md

 ### Null Byte

 What's a Null Byte?
 Here you go: `\0`, or `%00`, depending on the encoding.
-It's a special set of characters that denote the end of a string in programming languages like C, or old versions of PHP.
+It's a special set of characters that denote the end of a string in programming languages like C, C++, or old versions of PHP.
 It's easier to understand with a demonstration.

 Check out the online C compiler at https://www.programiz.com/c-programming/online-compiler/, paste the code below and pres **Run**, or follow along on your own system if you are familiar with compiling C code.